 House Bill 688 prohibits state colleges and universities from asking on their admissions applications questions regarding an applicant's criminal history, except for convictions for stalking, cyberstalking, rape or sexual battery.
 If an institution denies an application based on a conviction for one of those crimes, it must notify the applicant and allow the individual to appeal the decision.
-The bill allows a college or university to inquire, once it admits a student, regarding convictions for crimes other than the above for purposes of determining whether the institution should limit that student's participation in campus life when the student's criminal conduct bears a direct relationship on that participation.
+Colleges and universities are permitted to inquire, once a student has been admitted, regarding convictions for crimes other than the above for purposes of determining whether that student's participation in campus life should be limited when the student's criminal conduct bears a direct relationship on that participation.